-The senior leadership team as well as the sixth form team and our counsellors will be available to provide by phone or Teams support and advice.
-If you require any additional guidance regarding your university choice, please phone the school on 01732 373 500 where our receptionists will take your names, phone numbers and reasons for wanting to talk to us.
+The senior leadership team as well as the Year 11 pastoral team and our counsellors will be available to provide by phone or Teams support and advice.
+Please phone the school on 01732 373 500 where our receptionists will take your names, phone numbers and reasons for wanting to talk to us.
 We will get back to you as soon as possible but please note that the phone/Teams calls deemed most urgent will be dealt with first.